Tokio (band): 2005–2017: Established band

-2018–present: Music hiatus
+2018–2025: Music hiatus

 On 25 April 2018, news broke that Yamaguchi had been referred to prosecutors for allegedly kissing a girl against her will at his home in February 2018.
 On 6 May 2018, Johnny & Associates announced that they had terminated their contract with Yamaguchi.
 As a result of the scandal, Tokio indefinitely suspended all music activities.

 In July 2020, Nagase announced that he was to leave the band to pursue his own endeavors.
 On 31 March 2021, he withdrew from Tokio and retired from the entertainment industry.

-On 1 April, the remaining members established a new company called Tokio Co., Ltd. which operates in affiliation with Johnny & Associates.
+On 1 April 2021, the 3 remaining members established a new company called Tokio Co., Ltd., an affiliate to Johnny & Associates.
 Joshima was made the president of the company, while Kokubun and Matsuoka became the vice presidents.
+On 2 October 2023, it was informed that Joshima would become plenipotentiary president and CEO of the company, taking over the role held by Julie K. Fujishima.
+This was informed in the company's official site.
+Kokubun and Matsuoka remain as vicepresidents.